cynthiagarciagonzalez/Skin-cancer/README.md

 You can save the model.

-Accuracy of more than 90% in 10 epochs
+Accuracy of more than 90% in 10 epochs.